-Objective Control 01.
+Objective Control O1.
 To ensure building setbacks are compatible with the envisaged streetscape and provide a reasonable level of amenity based on the adjacent road environment.
 C1.
 Minimum building setback to a primary road is either: a. the average of the dwellings on adjoining lots; b. otherwise, 6m.
 O2.
 To ensure an appropriate level of visual and acoustic privacy between a development and its adjoining sites, as well as providing sufficient space for access, landscaping and private open space.
 C2.
 C3.
 Minimum building setback to a secondary road is 1.5m Minimum building setback to a rear lane is: a. where habitable: 1.5m b. where non-habitable: 1m Minimum building setback to a road identified О3.
 To positively contribute to the streetscape through building articulation and building elements that encourage engagement between the development and public domain.
-C5. as a Key Freight Route under Section 3.5 of the DCP may be required to have a greater setback.
-Minimum building setback to a rear boundary is 5m.
-O4.
-To ensure an appropriate level of visual and acoustic privacy between a development and its adjoining sites as well as providing sufficient space for access, landscaping and private open space.
+C5. as a Key Freight Route may be required to have a greater setback.
+Key Freight Routes are identified at: https://data.datahub.freightaustralia.gov.au/ne/dataset/national-key-freight-routes-map Minimum building setback to a rear boundary O4.
+To ensure an appropriate level of visual and acoustic privacy between a development and its adjoining sites as well as providing sufficient space for access, landscaping and private open C6. is 5m.
+Minimum building setback to a side boundary is 0.9m (ground floor) and 1.5m (first storey and above). space.
 C7.
-Minimum building setback to a side boundary is 0.9m (ground floor) and 1.5m (first storey and above).
 A dwelling house with a setback from a primary road of at least 3m may have an articulation zone that extends up to 1.2m forward of the minimum required setback from the primary road C8.
-The following ground-floor building elements may be located in the articulation zone: a. an entry feature or portico b. a balcony, deck, pergola, terrace or verandah c. a window box treatment d. a bay window or similar feature e. an awning or other feature over a window f. a sun shading feature g. an eave h. any other small scale building element that in the opinion of council provides visual interest to the elevation Note: The maximum total area of all building elements in the articulation zone, other than a building element specified in e), f) or g), does not comprise more than 25% of the area of the articulation zone.
+The following ground-floor building elements may be located in the articulation zone: a. an entry feature or portico b. a balcony, deck, pergola, terrace or verandah c. a window box treatment d. a bay window or similar feature e. an awning or other feature over a window f. a sun shading feature g. an eave h. any other small scale building element that in the opinion of council provides visual interest to the elevation Note: The maximum total area of all building elements in the articulation zone, other than a building element specified in e), f) or g), does

-Objective Control ol .
+Objective Control not comprise more than 25% of the area of the articulation zone.
 C9.
 Minimum building setback for an awning or verandah is: a. to classified roads: 1.5m b. to local roads that intersect with classified roads: 1.5m for a distance of 100m from the intersection with the classified road c. to any signalised intersection: 1.5m for a distance of 100m from the signalised intersection